sachag678/iphone-tracker/README.md

 Contains the UI, Data Gathering and Data Processing code for the project.

+Here is a blog post detailing the design and engineering process: [Blog](https://medium.com/@truble678/how-i-found-the-best-used-iphone-on-kijiji-ac8de854afa4)

 ## Data Gathering

 Gets and saves html pages from kijiji based on the search term.
 Saves the pages in folders sorted by search term and date.